 College Access and Affordability for Vermonters

-If you’re a Vermont student who is passionate about environmental stewardship, you belong at Sterling College.
+If you’re a Vermont student who is passionate about ecological thinking and action, you belong at Sterling College.

 From the north slope of Jay Peak to the Taconic Mountains, and from Lake Champlain to the Connecticut River, the Sterling College community knows and loves Vermont.
 Sterling is an iconic Vermont college, and we are proud to call the Green Mountain state our home.